waggle-sensor/waggle/nodecontroller/docs/copy_image_to_sd_card.md

 Now set the DEVICE_NAME environment variable, but do not include the path "/dev/".

 **WARNING: It is critical that you specify the correct device!
-If you specify the wrong device, you might loose data on you computer !!!!**
+If you specify the wrong device, you might loose data on your computer !!!!**
 ```bash
 # e.g. for device /dev/disk2
 export DEVICE_NAME="disk2"